 - Our Prostitution Alternatives Round Table (PART) led Springfield-based advocacy for the End Demand Illinois campaign.
 By May, PART spearheaded passage of its third state laws in three years, with advocacy from prostitution survivors in our SAGE group: The newest law strengthens the state’s anti-trafficking laws (2012).
 Also, the campaign proposed a law that allows those who can prove they were trafficked to apply for court dismissal of prostitution-related convictions (2011); and a law requiring that underage minors arrested for prostitution be referred to child welfare as abuse victims (2010).

 - A street youth group co-led by the CCH youth attorney met with then-Mayor Daley to ask that Chicago pilot an overnight, low-service youth shelter.
 Opened for just four months in 2011, further advocacy by CCH and The Night Ministry persuaded the city that fall to resume its funding and add a 20-bed second youth shelter in 2012.
-This increased the number of youth shelter beds in Chicago by 17% (to 273 beds).
+This increased the number of youth shelter beds in Chicago by 17 percent (to 273 beds).

 - Working with Cook County Chief Criminal Court Judge Paul Biebel, CCH’s Prostitution Alternatives Round Table co-led planning for the first felony prostitution court in the Midwest.
 Opened in January, the WINGS Project targets women who were trafficked in prostitution, connecting them to probation and rehab services in lieu of imprisonment.
 PART is assessing the court’s effectiveness and service offerings, working in collaboration with court officials.